 Introduction to United States Law Legal Research and Writing

 Track 1 requires a minimum of 24 credit hours, inclusive of the required courses.
 Students are encouraged to write… more »

-Consistently ranked a best value, Georgia State Law offers a competitive LL.M. program at an excellent value.
+Consistently ranked a best value, Georgia State Law offers a competitive LL.M. program at a low cost.
 Our estimated tuition for 2015-16 is:

 A limited number of tuition waivers and graduate research… more »

 Things to Know We accept LL.M. students for the fall semester only.
 We strongly discourage sending supplemental materials after you’ve submitted your application.
 This includes application addenda and replacement items.
 The admissions committee will review files in January 2015 and continue to do so until the class is full.